 When established outside the airport critical area, pull your checklist and verify each related item on the list.
 This is what checklists are for: a backup tool so you do not forget anything important.
 It also shows professionalism to your passengers.

 During the climb you need a way to remember the assigned altitude or flight level so that you will not bust it by going any higher.
 Write it down on your knee-board or electronic flight bag (EFB), dial it in de ADF, or buy a suction cup pointer and stick it on the altimeter.
 Anything will work as long as you stay with it.

 When reaching your altitude you will need to make another change to the aircraft configuration: an increase from climb to cruise speed and the need to re-trim.
 Lowering the nose over and re-trimming means you are busy until the aircraft stabilizes on the desired airspeed for the power setting without busting your altitude.
 Those of you with an autopilot will certainly benefit from this device!

 From this point on everything should be smooth sailing.
 Unless you need another altitude change due to terrain, weather or by request of air traffic control.

 This is a helpful device, but make sure you know exactly how all of its functions operate and what will cause it to disengage.
 Other than that it is very useful for the cruise portion of the flight.
 Keep in mind that over reliance has caused accidents in the past.

 Keeping the quick reference quide onboard or in you flight bag can be a great help.

-The cruise portion of the flight is ideal for weather and engine monitoring, actual workload is low and there is time to see how its going.
+The cruise portion of the flight is ideal for weather and engine monitoring, actual workload is low and there is time to see how things are going.
 Weather updates can be obtained from ATC or ATIS and, should it be needed, the decision to fly to an alternate can be done in time.
 This will help in keeping a low stress cockpit.